puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 However, the `--migrate 3.8/4.0` option---which provides the specific migration checking that is the primary purpose of this module---can only be used when this module is used with a puppet <= 4.0.0 version and when the baseline environment is using current parser (3.x), and the preview environment is using future parser (4.x).

-The expected workflow is to compile preview catalogs for one or multiple nodes, either all at once, or in several runs.
-Once compiled the preview command is used with the `--last` option to focus on a set of nodes (or all) using one of the available arguments to `--view` to output information that helps with finding issues and taking action to fix them.
-The `--view overview` is the best report to use when working with multiple nodes as it correlates and aggregates the information to reduce the number of times the "same" problem is reported.

-Also note that when this module is used with Puppet >= 4.0.0, the `parser` environment setting has been removed (since there is then only one parser and the setting does not apply).

 ##Setup

 ###Requirements

 To get started, you'll need:

-* Puppet Enterprise, version 3.8.0 or greater, but less than version 4.0.0 if you are going to perform migration checking from 3.x to 4.x.
+* Puppet Enterprise, version 3.8.1 or greater, but less than version PE 2015.2 (if you are performing migration checking).
 * Two environments:
-  * Your current production environment, using the 3.x (current) parser.
+  * Your current production environment, using the current (or Puppet 3 language) parser.
-  * A preview environment, using the 4.x (future) parser.
+  * A preview environment, using the future (or Puppet 4 language) parser.

-As mentioned above, when doing migration checking your current production environment should be configured to use the 3.x or current parser.
-Your preview environment should be pointed at a branch of your current environment and configured to use the future, or 4.x, parser.
+As mentioned above, when doing migration checking, your current production environment should be configured to use the current, or Puppet 3, parser.
+Your preview environment should be pointed at a branch of your current environment and configured to use the future, or Puppet 4, parser.
 Configure which parser each environment uses via the [`parser`][parser_config] setting in each environment's `environment.conf`.

-Note that your PE version must be less than version 4.0.0 to perform migration checking, because the future parser is the only parser available in 4.0.0, so no migration specific checking can then be made.
+Note that your PE version must be less than PE 2015.2 to use this tool.
+Because the future parser is the only parser available in PE 2015.2, no migration-specific check can be made.

 ###Installation